raceintospace/raceintospace/README.md

 Mac OS X
 ========

-Mac OS X ships with libpng, but platform help ends there.
-You'll want to grab [SDL.framework](http://www.libsdl.org/download-1.2.php) if you don't have it already.
-It's easiest to use [Homebrew](http://mxcl.github.com/homebrew/) to get the rest:
+[Homebrew](http://mxcl.github.com/homebrew/) has a nice Boost package, and it doesn't cause any runtime linkage issues, so we also need that:

     $ brew install boost

+CMake automatically handles the other dependencies.
+Mac OS X sometimes includes libpng, and sometimes it doesn't, so we don't use it.
+We do, however, rely on the platform-provided zlib.

 You might want to use Xcode for development.
 CMake can generate an Xcode project file: